CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

 Lines ``7-11`` should be familiar.
 We iterate over all cells in the simulation and fetch a cell pointer from inventory and store it in local variable ``cell``.

-In line ``13`` we make use of out accessor object.
+In line ``13`` we make use of our accessor object.
 Here we are actually fetching object of type ``CustomCellAttributeSteppableData`` that is attached to each cell.
 Note that ``customCellAttributeSteppableDataAccessor.get`` function takes as an input special pointer that is a member of every cell object ``cell->extraAttribPtr`` and returns a pointer to the object that accessor is associated with